 - How to record your podcast using Riverside.fm

-The easiest way to start a podcast on YouTube is to simply upload the audio from your podcast, and create a “video” by adding some cover art.
+The easiest way to start a podcast on YouTube is to simply upload the audio from your podcast, and create a “video” on YouTube by adding some cover art.

 While this is the easiest way to add your podcast to YouTube, a “video” of cover art isn’t that engaging, and some listeners may not stick around to hear your full episode.

 While this isn’t the best way to start a podcast on YouTube, it may still get your show in front of new fans.